 What Is Blame-Shifting?

-Acute level of blame-shifting can lead to shocking amounts of emotional abuse, domestic abuse, and mental harassment.
+An acute level of blame-shifting can lead to emotional abuse, domestic abuse, and mental harassment.

 The Psychology Behind Blame-Shifting

 Generally, the behavior of blame-shifting arises from one’s own internalized feeling of failure.
 Often, when people think themselves not good enough for their significant others, they feel emotions of inability, incapability, or irresponsibility.

 Rather than realizing this pattern and bringing a change in their behavior, they begin blaming their partners for everything going wrong in their life.
 This could be seen as an attempt for them to feel better about themselves, or to break the confidence of their partners.

 “Blame-shifting in most abusive relationships is quite common, says Gopa, adding, “Abusers thrive on power and control, which helps them manipulate their partners and thus it becomes easier for them to shift blame.
 These people have external locus of control and refuse to take responsibility for their behaviors and actions.
 In fact, they are often enabled by their family members, thus the behavior continues much to the detriment of the relationship and family environment.